Personal profile

 Specific research interests

-• Social movements and political action
+• Social movements, protest, political action

 • Sociology of consumption and socio-economic change